alexkisielewicz/photo-adventures/README.md

 4. Go to "Settings" tab, click on "Reveal Config Vars" and add following keys and values (all values should be strings without any quotation marks):

+NOTE: DISSABLE_COLLECTSTATIC variable should be set to "1" for initial deployment.
+Before final deoplyment it should be removed.

 |Key|Value|
 |---|-----|
 |CLOUDINARY_URL| cloudinary url beginning with cloudinary:// |